biomedical-cybernetics/trustworthiness/README.md

 -xRand: null model with all the metric performances from the resampling approach.
 Its length is the same as the iters variable value.

-If used, please reference:
-    (Article accepted.
-Reference will be updated after publication).